-Construction of the Build Alternatives, together with cumulative projects, would require solid waste and debris disposal at regional landfills.
-Typical construction activities that generate solid waste include clearing of vegetation, removal of existing asphalt and gravel, and demolition of existing structures.
+Construction of the Build Alternatives, together with cumulative projects, would require solid waste and debris disposal at regional landfills (Class I/II Hazardous/Designated Wastes, Class III Non-Hazardous, Contaminated Wastes, and Class III Non-Hazardous, Uncontaminated Wastes).
+Typical construction activities that generate solid waste (i.e., construction debris) includes clearing of vegetation, removal of existing asphalt and gravel, and demolition of existing structures.

 In accordance with Senate Bill 1374, construction and demolition waste is required to meet solid waste diversion goals to the extent practicable by reusing or recycling materials.
 In addition, the 2010 Green Building Standards Code requires cities and counties in California to develop a waste management plan and to divert at least 50 percent of the generated construction materials (CBSC 2012).
 In accordance with the Authority's 2013 sustainability policy, 100 percent of steel and concrete would be recycled, and a minimum 75 percent of construction waste would be diverted from landfills (Authority 2016b).
-The landfills that would receive HSR construction and demolition material have not been identified.
-However, as discussed in